 Back row: Franz Joseph, Archduke Ferdinand Max and his wife Charlotte of Belgium, Archduke Ludwig Victor, Archduke Karl Ludwig,

-Front row: Empress Elisabeth, Crown Prince Rudolf, Archduchess Gisela, Archduchess Sophie and Archduke Franz Carl of Austria.
+Front row: Empress Sisi with Crown Prince Rudolf on her lap, Archduchess Gisela, Archduchess Sophie and Archduke Franz Carl of Austria.

 In 1886 Sisi introduced the actress Katharina Schratt to Franz Joseph.
 They started having an affair.